saulgreenberg/Timelapse/README.md

 * clone the repo locally through Visual Studio's Team Explorer or GitHub's clone or download options
 * install Visual StyleCop (Tools -> Extensions and Updates -> Online)

-Development is currently done against .NET 4.8.
+Development is done uising .NET 4.8.1

 ### Building Timelapse
 To run all parts of Timelapse, do the following.
-1. Download and install ffmpeg.exe into the Dependencies folder.
-You can get the executable from https://ffmpeg.org/download.html#build-windows
+1. Download and install ffmpeg.exe and exiftool.exe into the Dependencies folder.
+You can get the Windows executables from https://ffmpeg.org/ and   https://exiftool.org/
 2. Open the Timelapse solution in the top level Timelapse folder (e.g., using Visual Studio).
 3. Open the Nuget package manager and restore the required packages.
 4. Build the following: